Sedad Subašić

-Sedad Subašić (born 16 February 2001) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Radnik Bijeljina.
+Sedad Subašić (born 16 February 2001) is a Bosnian professional footballer who plays as a midfielder for First League of the Federation of Bosnia and Herzegovina club Rudar Kakanj.

 Subašić started his career at Rudar Kakanj, before joining Bosnian Premier League side Željezničar in 2019.
 He left Željezničar in 2022.

 Club career

 Early career

 Born in Zenica, Bosnia and Herzegovina, Subašić started playing football in 2007 at Rudar Kakanj, joining the club's first team in 2017.
 He would then move on to join Bosnian powerhouse Željezničar on 8 July 2019, signing a five-year contract and playing for both the youth and first team of the club.
 He made his debut for Željezničar on 9 November 2019, in a league win against Sloboda Tuzla.
 Subašić scored his first goal for Željezničar in a league game against Široki Brijeg on 5 December 2021.
 He left Željezničar in December 2022.

 International career

 Subašić represented the Bosnia and Herzegovina U19 national team, getting called up to the team in 2019.
 He played his first game against Albania on 7 September 2019.